yciabaud/kong-plugin-prometheus/README.md

 parameter                     | default | description
 ---                           | ---     | ---
 `name`                        |         | The name of the plugin to use, in this case: `prometheus` `consumer_id`<br>*optional*   |         | The CONSUMER ID that this plugin configuration will target.
-This value can only be used if [authentication has been enabled][faq-authentication] so that the system can identify the user making the request.
+This value can only be used if authentication has been enabled so that the system can identify the user making the request.
 `config.uri`<br>*optional*   | `/metrics` | The URI of the endpoint created on the admin API `config.metrics`<br>*optional* | All metrics<br>are logged | List of Metrics to be logged.
 Available values are described under [Metrics](#metrics).
 `config.prefix`<br>*optional* | `kong` | String to be prefixed to each metric's name.